geoduranlog/NLP_Item_classification/README.md

 ## Strategy

-* Train a Random Forest (RF) algorithm using sickitlern
+* Train a Random Forest (RF) algorithm using sklearn
 * Build a RNN LSTM architecture with word embeddings using TensorFlow
 * Discuss metrics and improvements on the dataset